jazerix/blockchain-exam/7-Hyperledger.md

   - Membership Service Provider, despite the name, just a folder of "accepted" certificates.
 The MSP contains a list of permissioned identities, whereas Certificate Authorities generate the certificates that represent identities.
 - Who turns an identity into a role?
   - The MSP
+- What are organizations?
+  - A grouping of peers.
+Peers belong to organization.
+- What are network configurations?
+  - Configures settings as order relationship (with channels).
+- What is the ordering service?
+  - It orders transactions into a block and distributes blocks to connected peers.
+- What is a channel configuration?
+- What is the ledger?
+  - A ledger is the combination of the world state and the blockchain
+- What is a smart contract?
+  - A smart contract in hyperledger is defined by chaincode.
+Multiple smart contracts can be defined within the same chaincode.
+When chaincode is deployed all smart contract within it are made available to the applications.
+- What is a client application?
+  - Applications that interact with the blockchain
+- What is a peer?
+  - An identify/user interacting with the blockchain
+- What is a certificate authority?
+  - In charge of issuing certificates that allow access to the blockchain.
+Each member receives one root certificate.
+- How does the blockchain affect the world state?
+  - As the blockchain is changing over time, the lastest state is updated within the world state.
+- How many ledgers are there?
+  - One for each channel.
+Peers participating in multiple channels therefore have multiple ledgers.
+- What 5 things does the network comprise of?
+  - Channels, peers, smart contracts (chaincode), ledgers, ordering services
+- Is the orderer service strictly required?
+  - No, but you need to find a different consensus strategy if you remove it.